How Long Can a Medical Certificate Cover?

 Arrange a follow-up review so a clinician can reassess and decide whether additional time off or restrictions are clinically appropriate, and notify your employer early in line with workplace policy.

-Sometimes, but duration depends on clinical appropriateness and assessment confidence; if physical examination is needed, a telehealth clinician may limit duration or recommend in-person review.
+Sometimes, but duration depends on clinical appropriateness and assessment confidence.
+If physical examination is needed, a telehealth clinician may limit duration, recommend in-person review, or decline the request.